-Full disclosure: I am CEO and founder of Time etc a Virtual Assistant service - however I have written this guide impartially - staying away from specific service provider recommendations.
+Full disclosure: I am the CEO and founder of Time etc a virtual assistant service - however, I have written this guide impartially - staying away from specific service provider recommendations.

-When you're looking for a Virtual Assistant service you'll find that there are lots of Virtual Assistant services out there to suit ever possible need and budget.
-They have different selling points, advantages and disadvantages.
+When you're looking for a virtual assistant (VA) service you'll find that there are lots of virtual assistant services out there to suit every possible need and budget.
+They have different selling points, advantages, and disadvantages.

 Here are three simple things that will help you to narrow your search:

 Decide on purpose first